 What are your hobbies outside of soccer?
 I love to go outside for walks, and play with my kids.
 I love to wake up very early in the morning and go to a local coffee house where I am the only one there.
 I like reading about the game when it is quiet while drinking a latte from a ceramic glass.

-Favorite Book: Good to Great, Pep Confidential, Think Like Zuck-5 Secrets to Business Success.
+Favorite Book: Good to Great, Culture Code, Pep Confidential.

 Did you play other sports growing up?
 A little bit of basketball but not much.
 Soccer was not only the dominant sport but also the only sport.

 What is something people may never guess about you?
-I speak 3 languages, and English is my 3rd language.
+English is my 3rd language.